Kristen Obermeyer Rodriguez, Ed.S., BCBA

 Postdoctoral Fellow – Binghamton University

 Dr. Stout is co-director of Behavior Changes.
 For 8 years he was professor of psychology at Jacksonville State University (JSU) where he taught graduate and undergraduate courses in psychology and applied behavior analysis and remains adjunct instructor.
 Dr. Stout has published on several topics in basic learning theory.
-He has maintained a parallel interest in ABA, of which he has 12 years experience, including direct therapy, parent training, special education consulting.
+He has maintained a parallel interest in ABA, of which he has 14 years experience, including direct therapy, parent training, and special education consulting.
 Venues include schools, group homes, day treatment centers, and an institution for citizens with developmental disabilities.

 Dr. Stout lives in Gulf Breeze, FL.

 Chasity Evans became a Board Certified Behavior Analyst in 2014.
 She holds a Master of Arts degree in Exceptional Student Education from the University of West Florida.
 Chasity is also a graduate of the University of South Alabama with a Bachelor’s degree in Psychology.
 Prior to joining Behavior Changes, Chasity worked as a behavior therapist at an outpatient therapy clinic and most recently, as a BCBA at a local autism center.